thin-edge/thin-edge.io/docs/src/references/agent/device-profile.md

 Although this is a more robust approach, it is not feasible on all kinds of devices, especially the ones that does not support delta firmware updates.
 On such devices, pushing the entire firmware binary for each iterative change would considerably increase the binary size overhead.

+# Requirements

+* Ability to control the order of execution of the operations defined in the command input
+* Ability to apply

 # Device profile capability